risingwavelabs/risingwave-docs-legacy/docs/dev/code-python.md

 ## Query a materialized view

-The code below queries the materialized view that is created above.
+The code in this section queries the materialized view `counter` to get the real-time data.

 ```python
 import psycopg2